vaiish371/tp/docs/UserGuide.md

 ### 2.4.4 Setting Assignment Percentage: `set assignment percentage`

-This command allows you to set the assignment percentage of an existing assignment.
+Sets the assignment weightage of an existing assignment.
 The percentage can be entered as either a 2-decimal number, 1-decimal number or an integer.

 Format: `set assignment percentage /a ASSIGNMENT_NAME /p PERCENTAGE`